scality/backbeat/docs/transient-crr-source.md

 replication target.

-In case an object is put in a bucket not configured with CRR, it will stay on the transient source until deleted by the user.
+In case an object is put in a bucket not configured with CRR, it will stay on the transient source until deleted by the user, like if it was a non-transient location.

-### Quota
+### Storage limit

 There is a risk to fill up the transient source, in case the backlog of CRR to the clouds is too important.
 This may occur in the following